Monday, March 16, 2026

 Ballbark numbers?
 (For FPGA SoM's):

-If you have a very small FPGA running a soft processor core at 100MHz and some low-speed peripherals, chances are that you consume less than 1W total.
+If you have a small FPGA (say 50KLE) running a soft processor core at 100MHz and some low-speed peripherals, chances are that you consume less than 1W total.

 AMD Zynq-7 based SoM with small FPGA fabric and low load on the FPGA?
 Calculate with a minimum of 3W.